Welcome to The Acid/Base chemistryweb-site

 The conjugate base is stabilized by resonance.
 The acid

-strength of carboxylic acid increases, by increasing number
+carboxylic acid increases, by increasing number

 of electronegative atoms.
 CF3COOH > CH3COOH.